aznam/productive40/DIRECTORY.md

 \brief Contains the sources and implementations files of the PRODUCTIVE 4.0 workspace.
 \details Contains the implementations and definitions of the components of the workspace.

+\dir example
+\brief Contains some examples.
+\details Contains examples of class and runtime manipulations.

 \dir test
 \brief Contains the test code.
 \details Contains the test code and scenarios.